VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 This is a very simple AddOn that can claim your free daily Platinum automagically so you don't have to.
 It can also claim free weekly shop offers.

+> [!CAUTION]
+> *This addon currently does NOT cooperate with Potion Sustain addon.
+Consider them mutually exclusive.
+Use one or the other.
+Not both.*

 ___

 ![Claim Daily Platinum Fix Addon Preview Image](images/ClaimDailyPlatinumAddonPreview.png)